smontanari/jashboard/README.md

 * Client side:
     * **javascript**: this is where you write the logic to interpret the monitor runtime information and configuration
+        1. Add your plugin type name in the array of plugins defined in `web/jashboard/plugins.js`.
-        1. Create a folder with name equal to your plugin type name under web/jashboard/plugins i.e. `web/jashboard/plugins/<type_name>`.
+        2. Create a folder with name equal to your plugin type name under web/jashboard/plugins i.e. `web/jashboard/plugins/<type_name>`.
 This folder will contain your custom code.
+        3. Define a **module** (yes, I like modules even in javascript) `jashboard.plugin.<type-name>` which will include all your objects, variables, functions, etc.
-        2. Add a `MonitorAdapter.js` file which will define your very Monitor type adapter function.
+        3. Add a `web/jashboard/plugins/<type_name>/MonitorAdapter.js` file which will define `jashboard.plugin.<type-name>.MonitorAdapter`, your very Monitor type adapter function.
-        3. Add a `<type_name>_plugin.js` file which will load your MonitorAdapter.js plus any other file necessary to run your plugin.
+        4. Add a `<type_name>_plugin.js` file which will load your MonitorAdapter.js plus any other file necessary to run your plugin.
-        4. Add your plugin type name in the array of plugins defined in `web/jashboard/plugins.js`.
     * **html**: this is how you render the monitor runtime information and configuration form
         1. Create a folder with name equal to your plugin type name under web/html/plugins i.e. `web/html/plugins/<type_name>`.
         2. Add a monitor_runtime_partial.html file which will be used to display the monitor runtime information.